Rishabhsati/Text-Editor/README.md

 ## Usage

 1. Open the text editor.
-2. Utilize the menu bar or keyboard shortcuts for text editing.
-3. Save your work through the "File" menu.
+2. Save your work through the "File" menu.